indrajeetiiith/Jenkins/readme.txt

-the first line contains mavenir in it second line the third line contains mavenir in it com.mavenir.ordermanagement
+the first line contains rakuten in it second line the third line contains rakuten in it com.rakuten.ordermanagement
 2nd commit
 1st commit
 some changes for PR